Titanic: Role of SS Californian

-Captain Lord had gone to the chartroom at 11:00 pm to spend the night; however, Second Officer Herbert Stone, now on duty, notified Lord at 1:10 am that the ship had fired five rockets.
+Captain Lord had gone to the chart room at 11:00 pm.
+Second Officer Herbert Stone, now on duty, notified Lord at 1:10 am that the ship had fired five rockets.
 Lord wanted to know if they were company signals, that is, coloured flares used for identification.
 Stone said that he did not know and that the rockets were all white.
 Captain Lord instructed the crew to continue to signal the other vessel with the Morse lamp, and went back to sleep.
-Three more rockets were observed at 1:50 am and Stone noted that the ship looked strange in the water, as if she were listing.
+Three more rockets were observed at 1:50 am and Stone noted that the ship looked strange in the water, as if the ship were listing.
 At 2:15 am, Lord was notified that the ship could no longer be seen.
 Lord asked again if the lights had had any colours in them, and he was informed that they were all white.

 Californian eventually responded.
 At around 5:30 am, Chief Officer George Stewart awakened wireless operator Cyril Furmstone Evans, informed him that rockets had been seen during the night, and asked that he try to communicate with any ship.
-He got news of Titanic's loss, Captain Lord was notified, and the ship set out to render assistance.
-She arrived well after Carpathia had already picked up all the survivors.
+He got news of Titanic's loss, Captain Lord was notified, and the ship set out to render assistance, arriving well after Carpathia had already picked up all the survivors.

-The inquiries found that the ship seen by Californian was in fact Titanic and that it would have been possible for Californian to come to her rescue; therefore, Captain Lord had acted improperly in failing to do so.
+The inquiries found that the ship seen by Californian was in fact Titanic and that it would have been possible for Californian to aid rescue; therefore, Captain Lord had acted improperly in failing to do so.